crredding/YelpDataset/Classifier.md

 ## Choosing a prediction threshold

 The next step in the process would be to select an appropriate threshold for classification taking into account the cost of a FP and FN.
 For example, we may determine that prompting a user to tag a review as "restaurant" when it is in fact a gas station, may lead to user churn and or dirty data.
-Therefor, in an effort to minimize FPs we may choose a prediction threshold with a higher Precision over Recall for the final deployment.
+Therefore, in an effort to minimize FPs we may choose a prediction threshold with a higher Precision over Recall for the final deployment.

 # Future development